jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 ![Infographic about devops team structure](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/58d853ee-7e28-4974-a79d-2d56e450c558.jpg)

-As you can see, development is a big piece of the puzzle, but operations and QA are right there with them—distinct but essential partners in getting the job done.
+As you can see, development is a big piece of the puzzle, but operations and QA are right there with them - distinct but essential partners in getting the job done.

 ### Evidence for a New Approach